 Protip: The wine selection was also impressive but we quickly found that a palatable bottle of wine is priced at $25+/bottle.
 I found the $25 bottles to be meh and we dumped at least two $10 bottles because they were, literally, undrinkable.
 If I had the opportunity to do it again, I’d bring my own wine in these bottles bags I purchased (and used to bring flavored vodka instead).

-Protip: Prior guests typically leave their unused dry food such as sugar, olive oil, salt, pepper, etc. I saw no less than 10 bottles of nearly-full olive oil, so check the cupboards in the the house before heading to the grocery store.
+Protip: Prior guests typically leave their unused dry food such as sugar, olive oil, salt, pepper, etc. I saw no less than 10 bottles of nearly-full olive oil, so check the cupboards in the house before going to the grocery store.

 Every bedroom is equipped with an individual air conditioner (aka “mini-split”) and they do a good job keeping the room cool (we have these in our home in Seattle).
 Peter and I stayed in the master bedroom which is the entire top floor of the house and our air con unit kept the room cool even though it had windows on three sides of the room and was the top floor in the house.

-Unfortunately, the main living space (kitchen, dining room, living room) do not have air conditioning and there is almost no breeze flowing through during the day and there is zero breeze flowing through in the evening.
+Unfortunately, the main living space (kitchen, dining room, and living room) is not equipped with air conditioning and there is almost no breeze flowing through during the day and there is no breeze in the evening.

 Dinner was often unbearably hot and on the fourth day, we contacted the concierge and requested two large floor fans to help cool the room.